A kernel for the maximum agreement forest problem on multiple binary phylogenetic trees: Reduction Rules

 To prove the other direction, suppose there exists an unrooted agreement forest $\Fu_C$ of $\T_C$ of size at most $\ku$.
 We say that a chain is \emph{preserved} by an unrooted agreement forest if all its elements are in the same block of the unrooted agreement forest. \leo{Let~$C$ be the truncated common chain~$(x_1,\ldots ,x_r)$.} For convenience we overload $C$ to \leo{also} denote the set of taxa $\{x_1, \ldots, x_r\}$.
 Suppose that $C$ is not preserved in $\Fu_C$.

 We will prove that there exists an unrooted agreement forest $\Fu_C'$ of $\T_C$ of size at most $\ku$ in which $C$ is preserved and contained in block $B_C$.
-From this (and the fact that $r \geq 3$) it will follow that the taxa $x_{r+1},\ldots ,x_m$ can simply be added to the block $B_C$ to obtain an agreement forest of size at most $k$ for the original set of trees $\T$\footnote{It is well-known that for both rooted and unrooted binary phylogenetic trees common chains of length at least 3 can be extended in this way; informally, three taxa are sufficient to `orient' the chain within the agreement forest.}.
+From this (and the fact that $r \geq 3$) it will follow that the taxa $x_{r+1},\ldots ,x_m$ can simply be added to the block $B_C$ to obtain an agreement forest of size at most $k$ for the original set of trees $\T$\footnote{It is well-known that for both rooted and unrooted binary phylogenetic trees common chains of length at least 3 can be extended in this way; informally, three taxa are sufficient to \stevenlater{ensure that the truncated chain is `oriented' the same way in every tree in $\T_C$.}}.

 We call a block~$B\in\Fu_C$ an \emph{inside-out} block if $B$ contains at least one taxon of $C$ and at least one taxon not in $C$.
 We claim that $\Fu_C$ has at most two inside-out blocks.
 To see this, consider any $T\in\T_C$ and observe that there are at most two edges that are incident to a vertex of $T[X_C]$ and to a vertex not in $T[X_C]$.
 Let $e_1,e_r$ be these edges (if they exist), where $e_1$ is incident to the parent of $x_1$ and $e_r$ is incident to the parent of $x_r$.
 For each inside-out block $B$, $T[B]$ contains at least one of $e_1,e_r$.
 By the definition of an unrooted agreement forest, for any two blocks $B_1, B_2\in\Fu_C$, the subtrees $T[B_1]$ and $T[B_2]$ are vertex-disjoint and hence edge-disjoint.
 It follows that there can be at most two inside-out blocks.
 We will split into three cases: two, one or zero inside-out blocks.